Fort Lauderdale, FL

 Sapphire has been a New England based boat since new.
-The current owners enjoyed sailing around New England and have just completed a US East Coast cruise with the boat currently enroute to Ft Lauderdale.
+The current owners enjoyed sailing around New England and have just completed a US East Coast cruise.
 Easy to show please call for instructions.

 A beautiful, comfortable classic design with a light ash interior.
 A great couples cruising boat with room for a crew.
 Forward a beautiful V berth cabin with good storage outboard port, starboard and forward along with hanging locker two additional lockers and a drawer.
 There is a separate access to the head from the forward cabin.
 Next aft to port is the large head with shower and lots of storage.